Overview

 distance behind the mirror as the object is in front.

-- Model one simple construction where students trace reflected rays backwards to locate the image.
+- Model one simple construction where you trace reflected rays backwards to locate the image.

-- Start with a short retrieval task on straight-line travel and ask students how they know where an
+- Start with a short retrieval task on straight-line travel and check whether you can explain how you know where an

 image in a mirror appears to be.